Table of Contents

 According to a study conducted by ReportLinker, about 43 percent of employees now use instant messaging in the office to boost efficiency, productivity, and team collaboration.
 A similar shift is happening in the “deskless” world.
 MaintainX released the world’s first work order software platform with workflow collaboration and chat functionality designed for mobile, tablet, and desktop in 2018.

-Here’s a closer look at how work order software chat enhances team success and eliminates stress:
+Here’s a closer look at how work order mobile apps with chat streamline maintenance tasks, simplify service requests, and eliminates stress:

-Not only can operational managers utilize the usual capabilities promised by traditional digital work order software solutions—repetitive work order scheduling, asset management, advanced reporting—they can also now experience greater efficiency with integrated chat.
+Not only can operational managers utilize the typical capabilities provided by work order software solutions— work order scheduling, asset management, advanced reporting, inventory management, work requests automation—they can also now experience greater efficiency with integrated chat.